 Some labs offer test results in 24 hours or less, so in in many cases you can quickly get results and know with certainty whether or not you have asbestos in your siding.

-Once you’ve determined that you do in fact have asbestos siding, the next step is to weigh the options that include the cost of removing it, and the health risks of disturbing it during removal.
+Once you’ve determined that you do in fact have asbestos siding, the next step is to weigh the options that include the cost of asbestos removal, and the health risks of disturbing it during removal.

 You’ll also have to deal with disposal of the siding and whether or not encapsulating the siding with new vinyl siding or other materials might be the best option when it comes to asbestos abatement.